TED - Monitor EU Public Procurement

 The relationship between TED and national portals is complementary, not overlapping.
 TED publishes contracts that exceed EU procurement thresholds — these same contracts typically also appear on the relevant national portal, but the national version may include additional local-language detail.
 Below-threshold contracts appear only on national portals.

 For example, the French government portal BOAMP publishes both above-threshold contracts (mirrored on TED) and below-threshold contracts (exclusive to BOAMP).
 Germany's DTVP works the same way, as does Spain's PLACSP and Italy's Acquisti in Rete.
+See our country-specific guides for France, Germany, Spain, Italy, Poland, and the Netherlands.

 A comprehensive EU procurement strategy monitors TED for cross-border above-threshold opportunities and the relevant national portals for below-threshold contracts in your target countries.
 Jorpex handles both from a single notification profile, deduplicating notices that appear on multiple platforms.
+We cover procurement systems across Belgium, Ireland, Austria, Denmark, Sweden, Romania, and Portugal — plus non-EU markets like Switzerland, Canada, Australia, and Singapore.

 eForms and the future of TED